setmy-info/setmy-info.github.io/src/site/markdown/it/process/scrum/backlog/stealer-status/review-1.md

 1.2.
 Suggest any other form, that is supporting these two.

-1.3.
-As I understand, you investigated that, how to do that code review in GitHub.

 2. Prepare better demo.

 2.1.
 Tests (Requirements in stealer-backlog.html) haven't demod for review.
 Test should prove code is working.